danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - `array.splice()` (ref: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice): This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.

 ### 3.10 Conditional statements
+[have been moved to ch.2, need changes for this bit /w]

 Conditional statements are very useful as they allow you to set a different decision path by specifying conditions.
 Indeed, a conditional decision is something not only specific to programming.
 In the everyday life, for instance, you might say "If I am hungry, then I'll eat some food, otherwise if I am thirsty, then I will drink some water, else I will just take a nap".

 ```javascript